-La Mata del Viudà – The locality (also named “Corçà”, “Mas de Saurí” or “Millà”) is located in the uppermost part of the lower red unit of the Tremp Formation, about 25 meters below the Cretaceous-Palaeogene boundary, at the base of the C29r magnetochron [63].
+La Mata del Viudà – The locality (also named “Corçà”, “Mas de Saurí” or “Millà”) is located in the uppermost part of the lower red unit of the Tremp Formation, about 25 meters below the Cretaceous–Palaeogene boundary, at the base of the C29r magnetochron [72].
 The tracks are preserved as natural casts (convex hyporeliefs) in a 5m2-overhanging ledge at the bottom of a sandstone layer (Fig. 3C).
-Llompart [14] distinguished about 20 tracks, mostly attributed to ornithopod dinosaurs, and also noted the occurrence of traces referable to other reptiles.
+Llompart [17] distinguished about 20 tracks, mostly attributed to ornithopod dinosaurs, and also noted the occurrence of traces referable to other reptiles.
 The present study provides a complete mapping of the site (Fig. 6C) and describes and measures a likely trackway (Fig. 8C) and the morphologies of particular pes and manus tracks (Fig. 7L).
 The pes (n=5; mean values TL=32 cm; TW=32.6 cm; see further measurements in Dataset S1) and manus tracks (n=6; TL=11 cm; TW=13 cm) have been attributed to hadrosaurs.
 In 2010 part of the overhanging surface collapsed and five of the tracks (MV10, MV11, MV12, MV13, MV14) vanished.

+La Massana – The locality (also named “Camarasa”) is located in the lower levels of the grey unit of the Tremp Formation, in the late Campanian [50].
+It consists of 1,200 m2 of limestones exposures bearing an estimate of 900 tracks attributed to sauropods [16].
+The tracks are rounded in shape and are preserved as concave hyporeliefs; no discrete trackways have been distinguished.

+Rereferences

+López-Martínez N, Fernández-Marrón MT, Valle MF (1999) The succession of vertebrates and plants across the Cretaceous-Tertiary boundary in the Tremp Formation, Àger valley (South-central Pyrenees, Spain).
+Geobios 32: 617–627.